UnifiedPush/contrib/gateways/matrix.md

 The one at https://matrix.gateway.unifiedpush.org is publically available, however you can easily self-host it.

-Here is a rewrite proxy, be carreful since it is vulnerable to SSRF (proxy_pass $target) :
+Here is a rewrite proxy, change accepted with your own endpoint :

 ```
-resolver 8.8.8.8;
+resolver 127.0.0.1;

-location /_matrix/push/v1/notify {
+llocation /_matrix/push/v1/notify {
     set $target '';
     if ($request_method = GET ) {
         return 200 '{"gateway":"matrix"}';